|Fall 2020||Barrie, Owen Sound, South Georgian Bay|

 - COMP 1048 - Introduction to Keyboarding (Semester 1 / 42 hours)

 - OFAD 1001 - Office Procedures and Strategies (Semester 1 / 42 hours)

 - OFAD 1007 - Computer Applications 1 for the Office (Semester 1 / 42 hours)

 - COMP 1013 - Advanced Business Documentation (Semester 2 / 42 hours)

 - MATH 1034 - Office Math Applications (Semester 2 / 42 hours)

 - OFAD 1003 - Multi-Media Language Processing (Semester 2 / 42 hours)

 - OFAD 1020 - Computer Applications 2 for the Office (Semester 2 / 42 hours)

-- Program option course: Select 1 course from the available list during registration.
-See the program outline for more detail.
-(Semester 2 / hours)
+- Select 1 course from the program option courses listed below during registration.
+(Semester 2 / 42 hours)